cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 2. **Policy as input beats policy as code.** Hard-coded rules are brittle.
 Natural language policies are adaptable.
 3. **Escalation design matters more than raw accuracy.** Smart routing builds trust faster than a marginal accuracy gain.
 4. **Factuality and moderation are different problems.** False content can be policy-compliant and true content can still violate policy.
-5. **Observability is everything.** In production, you need the full rationale behind each decision, including inputs, thresholds, and policy version.
+5. **Observability is everything.** In production, operators need the full rationale behind each decision, including inputs, thresholds, and policy version.
 6. **Tradeoffs must be explicit.** I tuned thresholds to balance reviewer load, latency, and policy coverage, prioritizing high-risk recall over low-risk throughput.

 ## Conservative by design

 This system is intentionally conservative in several ways:

-– On ambiguous, high-risk content, it favors human judgment and accepts slower turnaround.
+- On ambiguous, high-risk content, it favors human judgment and accepts slower turnaround.
-– It trades maximum automation for reversibility and trust recovery; throughput is secondary.
+- It trades maximum automation for reversibility and trust recovery; throughput is secondary.
-– It keeps uncertainty visible: conflicting evidence and policy ambiguity stay in the record instead of collapsing into one opaque score.
+- It keeps uncertainty visible: conflicting evidence and policy ambiguity stay in the record instead of collapsing into one opaque score.

 These constraints are deliberate.
 In content moderation, the most damaging failures are confident wrong answers at scale; healthy uncertainty is easier to recover from.